 Your Company is committed to being a good corporate citizen and doing the right thing.
 Our Purpose, Values and Principles (PVPs) are the foundation of the Company.
-Our objective is to create industryleading value by maintaining and enhancing our strong corporate reputation through a strong ethics and compliance culture.
-We operate within the spirit and letter of the law, maintaining high ethical standards wherever we conduct business.
-Our Purpose is to improve consumers' lives in small but meaningful ways, and it inspires your Company to make a positive contribution every day.
+Our philosophy is that a reputation of trust and integrity is built over time, earned every day and is what sets us apart.
+We operate within the letter and spirit of the law, maintaining high ethical standards.
+Our Purpose is to improve consumers' lives in meaningful ways, and it inspires your Company to make a positive contribution every day.
 Our Values of Integrity, Leadership, Ownership, Passion for Winning, and Trust shape how we work with each other and with our partners.
 We believe that good governance practices contribute to better results for Shareholders.
 We maintain governance principles, policies and practices that support management accountability.
 These are in the best interest of the Company and our Shareholders, and they are consistent with the Company's PVPs.

 Your Company reinforces responsibilities on all its employees, of observing high standards of Corporate Governance through the Company's Worldwide Business Conduct Manual which sets forth management's commitment to conduct its business affairs with high ethical standards.
 The Sustainability Guidelines for external business partners explain the global standards to be followed by the external business partners in their daily business activities on behalf of the Company.
 External business partners and their suppliers are expected to share your Company's commitment to these standards.

-Your Company being a part of the Procter & Gamble group has in place a Whistle Blower Policy as laid down in its Worldwide Business Conduct Manual.
-Any employee or other interested person can call on the Worldwide Business Conduct Helpline, twenty-four hours a day, seven days a week, to report any concerns about violations of the Company's Worldwide Business Conduct Standards.
+Your Company is committed to creating a work environment that fosters open communication and supports employees in reporting potential violations.
+Your Company being a part of the Procter & Gamble group is guided by a Whistle Blower Policy as laid down in its Worldwide Business Conduct Manual.
+Any employee or other interested person can call on The Worldwide Business Conduct Helpline, twenty-four hours a day, seven days a week, to report any concerns about violations of the Company's Worldwide Business Conduct Standards.
 The Worldwide Business Conduct Helpline is not staffed or monitored by the Company personnel.
 All calls can be completed anonymous if the caller desires.
 The Helpline can take calls in most languages spoken by employees around the world.
-Calls made to the Helpline are reported to the Company's Corporate Security, Global Internal audit and Legal personnel, who will ensure appropriate investigation and follow-up of all calls.
+Calls made to the Helpline are reported to the Company's Corporate Security and Legal personnel, who ensure appropriate investigation and followup of all calls.
 Callers are given a confidential identification number so they can inquire about the status of their reported concerns.
 The Worldwide Business Conduct Helpline is accessible to all employees.
+Your Company is committed to reviewing all allegations of wrongdoing, and we do not tolerate retaliation of any kind.

-In compliance with the requirement under the SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015 and Section 177 of the Companies Act, 2013 and the Rules made thereunder, the Company has adopted the Whistle Blower Policy as the vigilance mechanism for Directors and employees to report concerns or grievances such as unethical behaviour, actual or suspected fraud or violation of the Company's code of conduct or ethics policy.
+In compliance with the requirement under the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 and Section 177 of the Companies Act, 2013 and the Rules made thereunder, the Company has adopted the said whistle blower policy as the vigilance mechanism for Directors and employees to report genuine concerns or grievances such as unethical behaviour, actual or suspected fraud or violation of the Company's code of conduct or ethics policy.
 The Audit Committee oversees the vigil mechanism and cases reported alongwith the status report and action taken (if any) are reported to the Committee.
-During the Financial Year, 7 complaints were received, which are dealt with in accordance with the Worldwide Business Conduct Manual.
+During the Financial Year, 7 complaints were received.
+These cases were dealt with in accordance with the Worldwide Business Conduct Manual.

-Principle 2: Safety and Sustainability throughout the life cycle
+Principle 2 : Safety and Sustainability throughout the life cycle